Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Zero Players

-When the robot moves through this system of gadgets, in goes through each NOR gate in order.
-If either $x$ or $y$ is set to true (i.e., in the up state), the robot leaves $x\ NOR\ y$ false, but if $x$ and $y$ are both false, it goes through the set-up lines to set $x\ NOR\ y$ true.
-This correctly computes $x\ NOR\ y$, and by induction it computes the value of the circuit.
-At the end, the robot reaches the goal location if the value is true and gets stuck in a nearby dead-end if the value is false. \end{proof}
+When the agent moves through this system of gadgets, in goes through each $\NOR$ gate in order.
+Because the input circuit was given with gates in topological order, the agent goes through both gates that provide the inputs $x$ and $y$ to a gate that computes $x \NOR y$ before going through that gate itself.
+If either $x$ or $y$ is set to true (i.e., in the up state), the agent leaves $x \NOR y$ false, but if $x$ and $y$ are both false, it goes through the set-up lines to set $x \NOR y$ true.
+This correctly computes $x \NOR y$, and by induction it computes the value of the circuit.
+At the end, the agent reaches the goal location if the value is true and gets stuck in a nearby dead-end if the value is false. \end{proof}

+By the basis simulation result of Lemma~\ref{lem:gadget basis}, these two cases establish hardness for all multi-input output-disjoint deterministic 2-state input/output gadgets:

 \begin{corollary} Zero-player motion planning with any bounded output-disjoint deterministic 2-state input/output gadget with multiple nontrivial inputs is P-complete. \end{corollary}